5

 5. Chaplaincy

-Emmanuel Anglican College supports a full time Chaplain and Chaplaincy team.
+Emmanuel Anglican College includes a dedicated Chaplain.
 The role of the Chaplain is to lead the worship life in our school, to serve as an integral part of the College Executive team and a member of the Pastoral Care team.
 They also assist with the development, resourcing and delivery of the RAVE curriculum in the Primary and RAP curriculum in the Secondary.
-The Chaplaincy lead Team College Chapel Services for staff and students, and is also available for staff, students and their families to support them in a broad range of ways including prayer, counsel and pastoral care.
+The Chaplain leads College Chapel Services for staff and students, and is also available for staff, students and their families to support them in a broad range of ways including prayer, counsel and pastoral care.
+The College also has a dedicated Chaplain for the College staff who provides pastoral care and spiritual support for all EAC employees.

 The College enjoys a wonderful relationship with the Community of St Mary’s Anglican Parish in Ballina.
-The College regularly visits the parish for formal College Chapel Services.
+The College visits the parish for College Chapel Services and special celebrations.
 The College enjoys the prayerful support of the parish and regularly looks for opportunities to share in the life of the parish.
-In recent years the relationship between EAC and the Alstonville Parish of St Barts has begun to flourish, and this has been greatly supported by the efforts of the Chaplaincy team.
+In recent years the relationship between EAC and the Alstonville Parish of St Bartholomew's has begun to flourish, and this has been greatly supported by the efforts of the Chaplaincy team.